 - Step 2 Bring the leg of lamb to room temperature over a period of an hour or so.
 Pierces with a series of slit and introduce some fine slivers of a garlic clove.

 - Step 3 Peel the potatoes and halve or quarter if large.
 Toss in a little olive oil and dust with dried Oregano and salt and pepper and place round the edge of the roasting tin.
 Put the lamb in the centre of the roasting tin and pour the ‘rub’ over the lamb and spread evenly.

-- Step 4 Cook in a domestic oven at 200C fans for that traditional cast set up the BGE in indirect mode with a dome temperature of 200C
+- Step 4 Cook in a domestic oven at 200C or for that more traditional over wood flavour set up the BGE in indirect mode with a dome temperature of 200C

 - Step 5 Cook for around 40 mins, turning the potatoes at least once during this time.
 Add 125ml of chicken stock and stir through the meat juices and oil and spoon over the potatoes.
 Close the BGE and leave for another 30 mins or so until meat reached an internal temperature of 54-55C (for medium).
 At this point remove the lamb and wrap in foil and cover with a clean tea towel to rest.